 Posterior dislocations are uncommon and are often associated with specific

 injuries like lightning strikes, electrical injuries, and seizures.
-On occasion, this type of dislocation can occur with minimal injury in the elderly, and often the diagnosis is missed the first time the patient presents for evaluation of shoulder pain.
+On occasion, this type of dislocation can occur with minimal injury in the elderly, and because X-rays may not easily show a posterior dislocation, the diagnosis is often missed should the patient present for evaluation of shoulder pain.

 The shoulder is the most mobile and least stable joint in the body.
 Its